dakhama-mehdi/Modern_ActiveDirectory/README.md

 New experience given an overview of Active Directory environment from a beautiful interactive HTML report

-### Just one command to convert your AD to something Secure, Easy and Fast
+### Change your AD with one command to something Secure, Easy and Fast

 ![portail](https://user-images.githubusercontent.com/49924401/224164475-b18b4ce6-f4b2-4f3a-8dcc-a07b9b49ddf0.gif)